castanan/w2v/README.md

-# Building a Word2Vec Model with Twitter Data
+# Spark-based machine learning for capturing word meanings

+In this repo, you will find out how to build Word2Vec models with Twitter data.
 For an end to end tutorial on how to build models on IBM's [Data Science Experience](http://datascience.ibm.com/), please chech [this repo](https://github.com/IBMDataScience/word2vec).

 ## To read my blog, please click [here](http://www.ibmbigdatahub.com/blog/spark-based-machine-learning-capturing-word-meanings).